Kernel Autocovariance Operators of Stationary Processes: Estimation and Convergence: Introduction

-The theory of weakly dependent random processes taking values in infinite-dimensional Banach or Hilbert spaces has become increasingly important especially due to applications in the field of \emph{functional data analysis}~\citep{HoermannKokoszka2010,HorvathKokoszka2012,HsingEubank15}.
+The theory of weakly dependent random processes taking values in infinite-dimensional Banach spaces or Hilbert spaces has become increasingly important especially due to applications in the field of \emph{functional data analysis}~\citep{HoermannKokoszka2010,HorvathKokoszka2012}.
 In infinite-dimensional statistics, the estimation of covariance and cross-covariance operators~\citep{Baker70:XCov,Baker1973} is a fundamental concept.
 Under parametric model assumptions about the process, the estimation of covariance and autocovariance operators has been examined in various scenarios.
-For autoregressive (AR) processes in Banach and Hilbert spaces, weak convergence and asymptotic normality has been established \citep{Bosq2000,Bosq2002,Mas2002,DehlingSharipov2005, Mas2006}. \cite{Soltani2011} add the assumption of periodic correlation for AR processes in Hilbert spaces. \cite{Allam2014,Allam2019} provide rates for almost sure convergence of covariance operators in Hilbert--Schmidt norm for an AR process with random coefficients.

-For processes in an $L^2$ function space, the weak convergence of covariance operators has been examined by~\cite{KokoszkaReimherr2013} under the assumption of $L^4$-$m$ \emph{approximability}~\citep[a concept generalizing $m$-dependence which includes certain autoregressive and nonlinear models, see][]{HoermannKokoszka2010} in the context of functional principal component analysis.
-The importance of autocovariance operators of stationary processes in the $L^2$ space context is underlined by the concepts of \emph{spectral density operators}~\citep{Panaretos2013b,Panaretos2013a} as well as \emph{dynamic functional principal components analysis}~\citep{HoermannDynamicFPCA}.
+For autoregressive (AR) processes in Banach spaces and Hilbert spaces, weak convergence and asymptotic normality has been established \citep{Bosq2000,Bosq2002,Mas2002,DehlingSharipov2005, Mas2006}. \cite{Soltani2011} add the assumption of periodic correlation for AR processes in Hilbert spaces. \cite{Allam2014,Allam2019} provide rates for almost sure convergence of covariance operators in Hilbert--Schmidt norm for an AR process with random coefficients.
+For processes in an $L^2$ function space, the weak convergence of covariance operators has been examined by~\cite{KokoszkaReimherr2013} under the assumption of $L^4$-$m$ \emph{approximability}~\citep[a concept generalizing $m$-\emph{dependence}, which includes certain autoregressive and nonlinear models, see][]{HoermannKokoszka2010} in the context of functional principal component analysis.

-In contrast to the previously mentioned work on processes taking values in Banach and Hilbert spaces, we will consider a stationary process $(X_t)_{t \in \Z}$ taking values in a Polish space $E$.
-We consider autocovariance operators of the corresponding embedded Hilbert space process where $\varphi \colon E \rightarrow \inrkhs$ is the feature map of a reproducing kernel Hilbert space (RKHS) $\inrkhs$ (see Section~\ref{sec:RKHS} for details).
-This scenario directly falls in line with the classic setting in learning theory, which has led to celebrated results and numerous applications in case of independent and identically distributed data~\citep[see for example][]{Cucker02:Theory,StCh08}.
+In this paper, we consider a stationary stochastic process $(X_t)_{t \in \Z}$ taking values in a Polish space $E$.
+Let $\inrkhs$ be a reproducing kernel Hilbert space (RKHS) with the \emph{canonical feature map} $\varphi: E \rightarrow \inrkhs$.
+In contrast to the previously mentioned work, we investigate autocovariance operators of the corresponding embedded RKHS-valued process